The Creature That Ate Sheboygan: Publication history

 SPI also released the game as a boxed set in 1979.
 Simpubs, SPI's British subsidiary, released it as a boxed set in the UK with new cover art.
 In 1985, Encore published a Polish-language version of the game, Ratuj swoje miasto (Save Your Town) in Poland.

 In 1982, TSR took over SPI, and added several SPI titles to their own catalogue, including The Creature That Ate Sheboygan.

-Costikyan sued TSR in 1992 in the US District Court in New York, claiming that he was the legal owner of all rights to the game, and alleging that they stole the game, and when they added the game to their catalog they republished it without his permission and removed his name, stating that it was created by a staff member of TSR.
+Costikyan sued TSR in 1992 in the US District Court in New York, claiming that he was the legal owner of all rights to the game, and alleging that they had stolen the game, and when they added the game to their catalog they republished it without his permission and removed his name, stating that it was created by a staff member of TSR.
 The next year, his lawyers discontinued the suit without prejudice, with Costikyan declaring he wanted TSR to revert the rights to all his games, while TSR claimed they obtained the rights legally and wanted Costikyan to pay for them.